 Halley's Comet was recorded as far back as 467 B.C.
 Edmund Halley's research led him to predict it was returning every 76 years.
 When it returned in 1758, it made him famous.
 Halley's is a short-period comet.
 Long-period comets take thousands of years to return.
-Halley's was spectacular in 1910, when the earth passed through its tail.
+Halley's was spectacular in 1910, and the earth passed through the tail.

 I saw this comet on Halloween morning.
 Ikeya-Seki was a sun-grazer and split in 2 after emerging from behind the sun.
 Its tail was 90 million miles long, one of the longest.

 Passing near the Cygnus star cloud, this comet had a tail 10 degrees long.
 John Bennett discovered it.
 I was in the army and out of astronomy.

 Comet West was as bright as Jupiter and had a tail 20 degrees long.
 Richard West discovered it.
 I was at Peabody College in Nashville and unaware of it.